wolfgangfengel/graphicsdemoskeleton/README.md

 # graphicsdemoskeleton
 Playground for DirectX 11 / 12 simple graphics demo examples ...

-If anyone from Microsoft reads this: C99 support is broken in DirectX 12 ... please check out the examples.
+If anyone from Microsoft reads this: C99 support is broken in DirectX 12 ... look for GetCPUDescriptorHandleForHeapStart() in the examples.

 These examples are "one single-file" programs that show the simplest possible way to program DirectX 11 and 12 without caring about production quality code ...